 - Press and hold the Windows key, then press the letter ‘R’.
-(You can also click start->run… to get the same dialog box.)
+(On Windows 7, you can also click start->run… to get the same dialog box.)

 - Enter the word “cmd” in the program prompt, as shown, and press OK.

 - A command window should appear.
 Enter the command “set systemroot” at the prompt, and press enter, as shown below.
 The system will display the system root.
-(The example is from Windows 2000, but the same procedure works for Windows XP through Windows 7.)
+(The first example is from Windows 2000, the second is from Windows 10; but the same procedure works for Windows XP through Windows 8.1, too.)

 Microsoft Windows 2000 [Version 5.00.2195] (C) Copyright 1985-2000 Microsoft Corp.
 C:\>set systemroot SystemRoot=C:\WINNT C:\>